asjuan/sewrjs/README.md

 var curriedSum = Sewr.curry(sum);
 ```

-Once the function has been curried now on it can be stitched!
+Once the function has been curried, now on it can be stitched
 ```
 function identity(x) {
     return x;
 }
 var composed = Sewr.stitch(curriedSum).stitch(times2).stitch(identity).stitch(times2);
 ```
 Supose it is needed to pass in parameters 1 and 2.
-To do that there are two possibilities.
+To do that, there are two possibilities.

 First, it is possible to pass one parameter at a time as follows:
 ```